argonne-lcf/ai-science-training-series/00_introToAlcf/03_jobQueuesSubmission.md

 # Interactive jobs

-Once you have figured out exactly what to run, Batch jobs are a great way to submit the workloads and allow the system to take over scheduling them and running them as availability permits.
-You can go do something else and log back onto the system another day to check on the status of your queued jobs.
+Once you have figured out exactly what to run, Batch jobs are a great way to submit workloads and allow the system to take over scheduling.
+You can go do something else and log back onto the system another day to check on the status of your jobs.

-When testing new ideas or developing a new project, however, it's much more useful to be able to **SSH directly onto a DGX compute node** and run commands directly.
-If you get something wrong or need to fix bugs, you can stay on the node while fixing things, instead of being kicked off and having to wait again for the next batch job to start.
-To obtain a node interactively, all we have to do is **replace the batch job script** (`hello.sh`) **with the interactive flag** (`-I`):
+When testing new ideas or developing a project, however, it's more useful to be able to **SSH directly onto a compute node** and run commands locally.
+If you get something wrong, you can stay on the node while fixing bugs, instead of being kicked off and having to wait repeatedly for the next batch job to start.
+To obtain a node interactively, all you have to do is **replace the batch job script** (`hello.sh`) **with the interactive flag** (`-I`):

 ```bash